sjjsy/neronet/doc/notes_on_meetings.md

 - 11:50: Definition of the sprint goal
 - 12:10: Selection of backlog items (BIs)
 - 12:30: Clarification of BIs (user guide)
+- 12:50: Committing to the sprint goals

+What is sprint planning: *A time-boxed event of 1 day, or less, to start a Sprint.
+It serves for the Scrum Team to inspect the work from the Product Backlog that’s most valuable to be done next and design that work into Sprint backlog.*

 ### Sprint team leader

+Leaders:

 - S0: Samuel
 - S1: Joona